TheGhostRoot/Discord-Token-Grabber-by-QR/README.md

 if Chrome crashes,

 1. Make sure your chromedriver.exe file is the same version as your Chrome web browser version
-2. Download the latest version chromedriver.exe here: https://chromedriver.chromium.org/downloads
+2. Download the latest version chromedriver.exe here: [Click Here](https://chromedriver.chromium.org/downloads)

 3. Then replace the chromedriver.exe file in the folder.